televisualarts-cloud/grid-monitor/KNOWN_ISSUES.md

 ## Open

-- Open Meteo API quotas being prematurely exhausted on shared IPs.
+- Weather and EA rain gauge API feeds are flakey.
+EA endpoints regularly error 503 OM and OWM APIs appear to timeout.

-  Message appears on EA page "offshore feed degraded — OC4 fallback".
+  Using a fixed IP and avoiding a VPN doesn't seem to help.

-  If you encounter this problem consider asking your ISP for a static IP and avoid using a VPN.
+  Investigations ongoing.

 ---